VatsalDave896/frontend-restart-html-journey/README.md

 Successfully combined HTML, CSS, and JavaScript into a complete mini project.
 Strengthened understanding of layout design, styling, and project organization.

-Improved confidence in building independent frontend projects.
+Improved confidence in building independent frontend projects